Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Introduction

 To validate the effectiveness of our approach, we evaluate MKS2 on seven natural language processing (NLP) benchmarks and six image-text understanding datasets.
-Extensive experiment results indicate that MKS2 achieves superior performances on NLP tasks requiring physical or visual world knowledge, e.g, MKS2-Llama-2 significantly exceeds Llama-2-chat as shown in Figure~\ref{fig:leida}.
-It also achieves competitive performances on image-text understanding scenarios compared to previous MLLMs.
+Extensive experiment results indicate that MKS2 achieves superior performances on NLP tasks requiring physical or visual world knowledge, e.g., MKS2-Llama-2 significantly exceeds Llama-2-chat.
+It also achieves competitive performances on image-text understanding scenarios compared to MLLMs using the same supervised fine-tuning data.

 Our main contributions can be summarized as follows:

 \begin{itemize} \item We introduce MKS2, a vision-enhanced learning framework for LLMs, designed for effective storage and sharing of multimodal knowledge.
 This framework efficiently handles both multimodal and text-only inputs.